Shorefast: Boatbuilding

-Small wooden boats known as punts, and the skills required to make them, have been an essential part of the social and economic fabric of rural Newfoundland.
-Committed to ensuring the survival of this heritage Shorefast opened the Punt Premises in June 2019 in the community of Joe Batt’s Arm, Fogo Island.
-This was funded in full by the Government and a private donor.
-The premises is a set of restored heritage buildings that serves as an interactive cultural interpretation center that encourages visitor interaction with the historical and cultural assets of the inshore fishery.
-Consisting of restored heritage buildings, the site serves as a community gathering space, boatbuilding education centre and offers punts for people to row in the harbour.
+Small wooden boats known as punts have been an essential part of the social and economic fabric of rural Newfoundland.
+Shorefast opened the Punt Premises in June 2019 in the community of Joe Batt’s Arm, Fogo Island.
+The Premises was fully funded by the Government and a private donor.
+It includes a set of restored heritage buildings that serves as an interactive cultural interpretation center that encourages interaction with the historical and cultural assets of the inshore fishery.
+The site serves as a community gathering space, boatbuilding education centre and offers punts for people to row in the harbour.

-Academic Residencies

-In partnership with Memorial University of Newfoundland, in 2016 the Academics-in-Residence program was created.
-The program consists of a yearly group of academic fellows who visit Fogo Island to perform research, interact with the community, and share their areas of expertise.